 Borrow eBooks on a Kindle

-Whether you one a Kindle Paperwhite or Kindle Fire, you can borrow Kindle format eBooks from our Up North Digital Collection.
+Whether you own a Kindle Paperwhite or Kindle Fire, you can borrow Kindle format eBooks from our Up North Digital Collection.
 Here’s the steps.

-With an internet browser (ex: Chrome, Safari, Firefox, Google) open our library’s website (www.MasonCounty.lib.mi.us).
+With an internet browser (ex: Chrome, Safari, Firefox, Google, Silk Kindle browser) open our library’s website (www.MasonCounty.lib.mi.us).
 Click on Up North Digital on the top menu bar.

-- Follow the prompts to sign in to the Up North Digital
+- Follow the prompts to sign in to our Up North Michigan Consortium digital collection

 - Select Mason County District Library from the drop-down list